 A wetland exists in the southwest quarter of the site and pools around an existing concrete box culvert.
-A portion of this wetland will be disturbed to make way for the proposed Right-of-Way.
-The alignment for the Right-of-Way was maintained to keep with the intent of East Shelby Drive's construction of East Shelby Drive has existing median cuts, allowing for direction changes and denoting the intended location for future turning lanes.
-Additionally, the affected wetland is a man-made wetland.
-During the construction of East Shelby Drive, a reinforced concrete box culvert was constructed to allow drainage to flow from south to north.
+A portion of this wetland will be disturbed to make way for the proposed internal road connecting to Shelby Drive.
+East Shelby Drive was improved during the early 2000s.
+During the construction process, two median breaks were provided to this property.
+Our developments access points were chosen to align with these median breaks.

+Wetland (WA001) is located at the outlet end of an existing 6x3 box culvert and adjacent to East Shelby Drive's existing median break.
+The affected wetland appears to be a man-made wetland.
+During the construction of East Shelby Drive, the reinforced concrete box culvert was constructed to allow drainage to flow from south to north.
 However, the outlet of the box culvert is located within a low spot on the property, and without proper maintenance, the area was allowed to become a wetland.
+To align with the existing median break, our proposed road will encroach on approximately 0.13 acres of the total 0.28 acre wetland.